The former Bungendore Courthouse sits on the traditional land of the Ngambri people.

-The former Bungendore Courthouse building in Gibralter Street, Bungendore, is no longer in use as a courthouse.
-Constructed of sandstone it is surrounded by gardens and now used as a Police Station.
+Bungendore Courthouse in Gibralter Street, Bungendore is no longer used as a courthouse but as Police Station.
+Constructed of sandstone it is surrounded and framed by beautiful mature trees.
 Bungendore is a small town not far from Canberra in an easterly direction and part of the Queanbeyan area of New South Wales.
-See location map below.

 The New South Wales Police provide some early history on Bungendore and the Bundendore Police Station here.

-The Courthouse building (now occupied by the Police) is constructed of sandstone, likely hewn locally.
+The Courthouse building (now occupied by the Police) was constructed of locally hewn sandstone.
 Internal fixtures and fittings were originally Australian red cedar (Toona australis), such as the dock, benches and bar table.
 The last of these were removed in 1979 when the internal space was refurbished for use as a police station.1

 In 1847 the Legislative Council allocated a sum of money for the building of a watch house at Bungendore.2 However it was to be many years before facilities for the administration of justice were considered necessary.